 Five Things To Stop Doing On Instagram

 Social media is a marvellous place to post drunken photos or hot dog leg beach snaps on your personal profile, and also a place to kick some major career goals and grow a brand on your business profile.
-One thing about social media and Instagram in particular, is that except that rules that Zuckerberg bestows on our accounts, it really is just up to the user what they do in this crazy online world.
+One thing about social media and Instagram in particular, is except the rules that Zuckerberg bestows on our accounts, it really is just up to the user what they do in this crazy online world.

 So I have taken it upon myself to give you some guidelines, a small list of things that you should just immediately STOP doing on Instagram that could either be hurting your brand or simply just not letting it blossom the way it should be.
 Some may seem simple and obvious but I see it overtime I hop on my feed….